 Screen burn on an LCD screen

-Screen burn can also occur on LCD mobile screens, although it’s rare and more difficult to fix since LCD pixels work differently from OLED screens.
-When screen burn happens on an LCD screen, the results are more likely permanent.
-However, you can still try using LCD Burn-In Wiper, which cycles colors similar to its OLED counterpart in an effort to repair pixels.
+Screen burn can also become a problem on LCD mobile screens.
+While this may be a rare occurrence, it’s not impossible either.
+When it does, fixing it is a lot more of a challenge, since LCD pixels work differently from OLED screens.
+Therefore, you might have to accept that screen burns on your LCD screen are most likely there to stay.
+But before you give up all hope, you should still try using LCD Burn-In Wiper, which cycles colors similar to its OLED counterpart to try to repair pixels.

 - Pixel 4 vs. iPhone 11 Pro